Southeastern campus still impacted by hack weeks later; students frustrated with university response

 Though the university has given updates on incremental progress to restore the network, students still reported spotty internet access on campus as of Friday, with many class buildings still impacted.

-"While I know progress on restoration has seemed slow, behind the scenes there are teams of people working very hard to make sure all our systems are brought back online with enhanced access security as soon as safely possible," SELU President John Crain said in a campus-wide message on Wednesday.
+"While I know progress on restoration has seemed slow, behind the scenes there are teams of people working very hard to make sure all our systems are brought back online with enhanced access security as soon as safely possible," SLU President John Crain said in a campus-wide message on Wednesday.
 "While it is not necessarily where it can be easily seen, good progress is being made, and as a result, we believe significant improvements will soon be made in our information technology services."

 Beyond the troubles with internet access, students tell WBRZ they still don't know whether their information was taken during the breach.
 The university has said State Police launched a criminal investigation into the hack but has not released further details about what happened.